nspilman/the-bahblag-gatsby/src/pages/blog/2019-01-30-south-africa-an-apartheid-tour.md

 ## **Suweto Tour**

 After the Apartheid museum, we drove into Suweto.
 Our guide was born and raised in Suweto, and stressed that while the township itself has its fair share of slums, it is full of wealthy and middle class areas as well.
 It's an immigration center, as many from neighboring African countries migrate to Suweto in search for jobs, a better life, etc. Bobo first took us through the upper class neighborhood of Suweto, and you can tell  the residents were doing quite well for themselves.
-“Think of how much water it takes to keep those lawns green”, Bono laughed.
+“Think of how much water it takes to keep those lawns green”, Bobo laughed.
+He indicated that Suweto is 65% middle class, 15% upper class and the rest lower class.

 ![](/img/jbSuwetoUpperclass.jpg)